 The WA Police Academy has made an offer to Jinan to train 20 senior level officers at the Academy during 2005.
+This offer has been accepted and a program is currently being implemented between the Learning City partners and City of Joondalup for hosting and managing the 12-week program.
+The 20 Police officers will be living in Joondalup during this time.

-The West Coast TAFE and the Joondalup Health Campus are developing a training program for nurses from Jinan.
+The West Coast TAFE and the Joondalup Health Campus are developing a training program for nurses from Jinan